 There are many ways to say that a space is compact.
 The first is perhaps the most common:

-If excluded middle is assumed, this is easily equivalent to:
+If excluded middle is assumed, this is easily seen to be equivalent to:

 This is equivalent to the characterization given in the Idea-section above:

-Given any directed collection of opens whose union is , belongs to the collection.
+is compact iff given any directed collection of opens whose union is (a directed open cover), belongs to the collection.

 is open in .